heatht13/equity-options-trading-bot/README.md

 ## To Do

-* Need to build out unix socket server side for Exchange Handler and Data Provider
 * Need to fix signal handler logic to account for any state
 * Need to get api keys from webull
 * Decide whether to build book inside signal generator or in its own process.